johnwalicki/Node-RED-Tello-Control/README.md

 - Send individual commands to the Tello Drone
 - Construct a mission flight plan that can be pre-programmed and then sent to Tello drone for execution
+- Build a Node-RED Tello Dashboard of control buttons to fly the drone
 - Node-RED Tello Dashboard Example that displays the drone telemetry data

 Get the Code by downloading and importing these Node-RED [flows](/flows) into your Node-RED editor.